ELynx/zoom-fx-modding/library/CH_1.md

 Invoke the disassembler!
 Given you started with FOO.ZDL and named your truncated file FOO.ELF, call:
 * dis6x FOO.ELF foo.asm
-* dis6x FOO.ELF -b foo_data_as_bytes.asm
+* dis6x FOO.ELF -b -s foo_data_as_bytes.asm

 For now, use foo_data_as_bytes.asm.
-Find a section .data with name starting with pic or picture and effect name in it.
+Find a section .data with name starting with `pic` or `picture` and effect name in it.
 Bingo, this is where the picture is encoded.

 Copy the whole section, get rid of the .byte prefix and put a comma after each one but last.
 Text editor with macros can help a lot.

-Paste the resulting ledger of misery into [decoder](diy/decode_picture.py) into inputBytes and run.
+Paste the resulting ledger of misery into [decoder](../diy/decode_picture.py) into inputBytes and run.

 If everything goes well, you will have an ASCII presentation of the FX you are looking for.

 Edit at your heart’s desire, just keep resulting size smaller than original.
 Remember that used box symbols are quite to scale with pixels on screen, they are not squares but rectangles.
 In NPP, zoom out to full extend and it actually looks like the screen =)

  Ready?
-Copy your text into [encoder](diy/encode_picture.py) into inputText, and run.
+Copy your text into [encoder](../diy/encode_picture.py) into inputText, and run.

 You will get a hex output at the bottom.